 Since its market introduction the ADS40 has been able to record panchromatic images 5 cm GSD and larger and RGB images 15 cm GSD and larger under normal lighting conditions.
 Above 15 cm GSD both panchromatic and RGB images are the same and of an equally high resolution.
-The 5 cm GSD PAN capability was hardly used by customers because the ADS40's highest potential for
+The 5 cm GSD PAN capability was hardly used by customers because the ADS40's highest potential for return on investment is in large area coverage projects where the resolution is between 20 and 80 cm GSD.
+Proof of this exceptional area coverage capability is the 1 million sq. km flown in the NAIP project in the USA in 2004.

 Commercial digital sensors or cameras flown in a fixed wing aircraft cannot achieve direct acquisition of RGB images at a GSD of 5 cm, whether it is a line sensor or frame sensor camera.
 The closest any airborne digital sensor or camera can get is the ADS40 with a direct resolution of 15cm GSD for RGB imagery.
-To collect 15 cm GSD RGB images directly with the a typical digital frame sensor camera it would have to be flown at about 350 m above ground and this is not feasible for security reasons.
+To collect 15 cm GSD RGB images directly with a typical digital frame sensor camera it would have to be flown at about 350 m above ground and this is not feasible for security reasons.
 At the flying height of 1500 m above ground where the ADS40 collects a 15cm GSD RGB image a typical digital frame sensor camera collects an RGB image directly at a GSD of 70cm.
 The so called high resolution RGB images from digital frame sensor cameras are in fact based on the technique of colorizing panchromatic images with a color pixel up to 22 times larger than the pan pixel.
 This pan-sharpening technique has been rejected in the USA by the USDA in the NAIP projects because the radiometric information content is distorted.